hashicorp/vault/website/source/docs/auth/token.html.md

         If set, tokens can be created with any subset of the policies in this list, rather than the normal semantics of tokens being a subset of the calling token's policies.
 The parameter is a comma-delimited string of policy names.
+If this and `disallowed_policies` are both set, only this option takes effect.
       </li>
       <li>
         <span class="param">disallowed_policies</span>
         <span class="param-flags">optional</span>
-        If set, successful token creation via this role will require that the desired policies on the token being created, be not the ones present in this list.
-Note that, this will *not* take effect when 'allowed_policies' is also set.
+        If set, successful token creation via this role will require that the no policies in the given list are requested.
+If both `disallowed_policies` and `allowed_policies` are set, this option has no effect.
+The parameter is a comma-delimited string of policy names.
       </li>
       <li>
         <span class="param">orphan</span>